 This breakfast casserole is loaded with potatoes, ham, cheese, and freshly chopped veggies.
 It’s perfect for serving at brunch, breakfast for dinner, and holidays.
-It’s also a great dish to make ahead of time for busy weekdays.
+It’s a great dish to make ahead of time for busy mornings or for a delicious weekend breakfast.
 Simply slice, heat, and eat!

 This cheesy classic breakfast casserole is made with simple ingredients that you can find at your local grocery store.
 The base of the casserole is a layer of hashbrown potatoes which is topped with eggs that are beaten with half-and-half making them light and fluffy, followed by a layer of tasty ham, bell peppers, and onions.
 And to top the egg bake, there is the final layer of glorious cheese.

-Let’s look at how to make this classic breakfast treat.
+Let’s look at how to make this hearty breakfast casserole.